Generic Name: Ofatumumab

 Risk of PML; importance of reporting new or worsening neurologic manifestations (e.g., confusion, dizziness or loss of balance, difficulty speaking or walking, changes in vision).1

-Risk of small bowel obstruction; importance of reporting new or worsening abdominal pain or nausea.1
+Risk of small bowel obstruction; importance of reporting new or worsening abdominal pain or nausea or a marked increase in feeling unwell.1

 Importance of routine monitoring of blood cell counts.1